Powerful new Economist film examines how we’re working for ‘The End of Orphanages’ in Romania

 The Economist film tells the story of Claudia, a woman in her late 30s who was born with one arm and abandoned to the orphanage system as a baby.
 She shares painful memories of the abuse and neglect she suffered as a child.
 She struggles to remain composed as she describes one incident where she was stripped and beaten with a rope as a punishment for playing in the wrong place.
 Her memories are of being treated like an animal.

 Today Claudia works in the Ion Holban institution in Iasi County—one of the remaining orphanages that Hope and Homes for Children is working to close in Romania.
 The film shows some of the children who have already been supported to leave the institution and join families.

 The Manole sisters spent five years in Ion Holban after their remaining parent died.
 Our team gave their extended family the extra support they needed to make it possible for all four girls to leave the orphanage and begin a new life together with their Aunt and Uncle.

-Stefan Darabus, our Regional Director for Central and Southern Europe, contributes to the new film, explaining “Any institution like Ion Holban should be closed.
-They do not offer family love.
-They do not offer what a child needs most which is to belong to a family, to have a mother and a father, to feel special.”
+Stefan Darabus, our Regional Director for Central and Southern Europe, contributes to the new film, explaining that any institution like Ion Holban should be closed because they do not offer what a child needs most: family love.

-The film gives a balanced view of the process of deinstitutionalisation, pointing out the risks to children if the process is not properly supported but gives the last word on the future of the children in the Ion Holban to Claudia.
-“What they need is such a simple thing,” she says.
-“Parental love in the bosom of the family, rather than in the bosom of the State.
-But mainly they need to be accepted.”
+The film gives a balanced view of the process of deinstitutionalisation, pointing out the risks to children if the process is not properly supported but gives the last word on the future of the children in the Ion Holban to Claudia: that children need parental love in the bosom of a family, not the bosom of the State.